trungtruong9B365B/trungtruong9B365B.github.io/README.md

 ### 🌟 About This Project

 I built this website to serve as a comprehensive portfolio and personal introduction.
 As a licensed Structural Engineer (PE in Texas), I'm passionate about designing innovative and sustainable structures.
-The site provides a detailed look into my journey from SUNY Buffalo to Houston, my professional experience in industrial construction, and my hands-on approach to problem-solving, which extends to my love for renovating houses.
+The site provides a detailed look into my journey in the US, my professional experience in industrial construction, and my hands-on approach to problem-solving, which extends to my love for renovating houses.

 This is also a space for my personal side—from my love of music and video games to my more recent (and sometimes challenging!) hobby of golf.